 In many ways, business liability insurance is much more important than health insurance.
 While the lack of health insurance may cause some employees to seek a job with better benefits, the lack of liability insurance can cause you to go out of business.

 It only takes one legal action against your business to financially devastate you.
 This is easily avoidable, though, by purchasing the right amount of coverage.

-Shop around as business insurance rates can vary between brokers.
+Shop around as business insurance and contractor insurance rates can vary between brokers.
 Even before you talk to a few business insurance brokers, do a little research yourself.